 |Americans with Disabilities Act|

-If you require special assistance, auxiliary aids, interpreters or other reasonable accommodations while at the conference and/or expo, please contact Michelle Montoya at least four weeks prior to the event date.
+If you require special assistance, auxiliary aids, interpreters or other reasonable accommodations while at the conference and/or expo, please contact Michelle Montoya by February, 16, 2024 for accomodations.

 Attendees can access a Prayer Room with a quiet space for prayer onsite.
 The room location is South 305.
 The doors will be locked, but keys will be available to check out at the show office, South 105.
 If the room is being used a lot, we will proceed to leave the room open.